 And I’m very grateful to every single one of them.
 Without them, no amount of anything else I’ve mentioned above could adequately fill the void.
 Family and friends are without doubt the most essential part of my life.
 They’ve shaped me into who I am today, and will continue to do so in the years to come.
 So a huge thank you to all of them.

 So that’s a selection of the main things that have helped to shape me into the person I am today, and which continue to be a big part of my life and my identity.
 I’m very grateful to everybody who has played any role, big or small, in my existence to date.
 Everything we do and everybody we meet helps to shape the path we take in life in some way, and I think it’s important to acknowledge that.

 So thank you for reading this post, I hope you enjoyed it.
 Following and supporting my blog makes you a key part of my life too, so your backing is very much appreciated as always!

-And please feel free to do your own #WhatMakeMe post too, I tag everyone who’s got this far.
-It’s a great opportunity to tell people more about you, beyond just the one or two things you might be best known for.
+And please feel free to do your own #WhatMakeMe post too, it’s a great opportunity to tell people more about you, beyond just the one or two things you might be best known for.
 Thank you again to Holly for nominating me to do this and Gem for creating the hashtag in the first place!